JimDesu/basis-lang/spec.md

 ### 10.8 Class Dispatch

-The interaction with the class-and-instance system (&sect;9) is fully determined by existing machinery.
-A class-level declaration is visible at a class-dispatched call site from the class and method alone, without knowledge of the concrete instance; every implementing instance is bound and cannot opt out.
-A type-local declaration resolves to a specific implementation at compile time with no witness involved.
+The interaction with the class-and-witness system (&sect;9) is fully determined by existing machinery.
+A class-level declaration is visible at a class-dispatched call site from the class and method alone, without knowledge of the concrete member type; every witness is bound and cannot opt out.
+A type-local declaration resolves to a specific implementation at compile time with no dictionary involved.
 A type may carry both kinds orthogonally, subject only to &sect;10.7.

 ### 10.9 Pre-Implementation Notes

 Generic signatures and partial application are both admitted for source and sink methods.
 The semantics are settled; what they ask of the eventual implementation is recorded here, pending that work.

 **Generic signatures.** A source or sink may be parameterized by type and by value.
 The parameterization is fixed at the source call, where it is in scope, and travels with the obligation: in-scope discharge has it statically, and a deferred default fires with it already resolved, reconstructing nothing at the firing site.
 The parameterization is not an argument &mdash; a generic default still takes only the single obligated value, its type and value parameters supplied by the carried parameterization &mdash; so the single-argument default rule of &sect;10.10 is unaffected.
-Under the witness-based generics strategy Basis is expected to adopt, the carried parameterization is simply the witness the source call already held.
+Under the dictionary-based generics machinery of &sect;9 (hidden-parameter flow, embedded cells, and the static witness component of &sect;9.22&ndash;&sect;9.23), the carried parameterization is simply the dictionary the source call already held &mdash; flowed for Case A bounds, read from the value's cell for witness-bearing receivers &mdash; so the anticipated strategy is now the specified one, and obligations carry witness identity by the same channels as everything else.

 **Partial application.** A source or sink method may be partially applied.
 A partially-applied source bakes its receiver and defers its obligated CREATE output &mdash; the only shape the mode-marker filter (&sect;9.14) permits &mdash; so invoking the resulting reference generates the obligation exactly as a direct source call would, taking the source receiver and default sink from the baked-in reference.
 A partially-applied sink, invoked against an obligated value, discharges it as a direct sink call would.
 For either to be tracked when the reference is invoked in a frame other than the one that built it, the command-typed value carries the obligation property in its type &mdash; that invoking a source reference yields an obligated value, that a sink reference discharges one &mdash; invariant in the manner of the parameter-mode markers (&sect;6.11), so that an obligation-generating command is not interchangeable with one that generates none.
 No new per-value runtime data is needed beyond what the reference and the anchor already carry.